 Try it , I assure you that you’ll like it.
 10 million people can’t be wrong.

 - 4 cinnamon sticks cut into 1" pieces

 - 4 tablespoons of rum (optional)

 - Peel the plantains and cut into halves.

 - Stick the cinnamon into the plantains.

 - In a skillet heat the oil over medium heat, add the plantains and fry and rotate until golden brown all around.

-- In a separate container mix 1 cup of water, sugar, rum, and a pinch of salt.
+- In a separate container mix water, sugar, rum, and salt.

 - Pour this mix into the frying pan (careful with splatters!).

-- Lower the heat and cook and rotate until the plantains caramelize there is some syrup left.
+- Lower the heat and cook and rotate until the the liquid turn into syrup left and ⅔ has evaporated.